pingidentity/terraform-provider-pingone/docs/resources/form.md

 ### Required

+- `cols` (Number) An integer that specifies the number of columns in the form (min = `1`; max = `4`).
 - `components` (Attributes) A single object that specifies the form configuration elements. (see [below for nested schema](#nestedatt--components))
 - `environment_id` (String) The ID of the environment to manage the form in.
 Must be a valid PingOne resource ID.
 This field is immutable and will trigger a replace plan if changed.
-- `mark_optional` (Boolean) A boolean that specifies whether optional fields are highlighted in the rendered form.
-- `mark_required` (Boolean) A boolean that specifies whether required fields are highlighted in the rendered form.
 - `name` (String) A string that specifies the form name, which must be provided and must be unique within an environment.

 ### Optional

 - `category` (String) A string that specifies the type of form.
 Options are `CUSTOM` (allows the form to be built with fields that do not map specifically to the PingOne directory attributes).
 Defaults to `CUSTOM`.
-- `cols` (Number) An integer that specifies the number of columns in the form (min = `1`; max = `4`).
-Defaults to `UNKNOWN`.
 - `description` (String) A string that specifies the description of the form.
-- `language_bundle` (Map of String) An map of strings that provides i18n keys to their translations.
-This object includes both the keys and their default translations.
-The PingOne language management service finds this object, and creates the new keys for translation for this form.
+- `mark_optional` (Boolean) A boolean that specifies whether optional fields are highlighted in the rendered form.
+- `mark_required` (Boolean) A boolean that specifies whether required fields are highlighted in the rendered form.
 - `translation_method` (String) A string that specifies how to translate the text strings in the form.
 Options are `DEFAULT_VALUE`, `KEY`, `TRANSLATE`.
-Defaults to `UNKNOWN`.

 ### Read-Only

 - `field_types` (Set of String) A set of strings that specifies the field types in the form.
 Options are `CHECKBOX`, `COMBOBOX`, `DIVIDER`, `DROPDOWN`, `EMPTY_FIELD`, `ERROR_DISPLAY`, `FLOW_BUTTON`, `FLOW_LINK`, `PASSWORD`, `PASSWORD_VERIFY`, `QR_CODE`, `RADIO`, `RECAPTCHA_V2`, `SLATE_TEXTBLOB`, `SOCIAL_LOGIN_BUTTON`, `SUBMIT_BUTTON`, `TEXT`, `TEXTBLOB`.
 - `id` (String) The ID of this resource.
+- `language_bundle` (Map of String) An map of strings that provides i18n keys to their translations.
+This object includes both the keys and their default translations.
+The PingOne language management service finds this object, and creates the new keys for translation for this form.

 <a id="nestedatt--components"></a>
 ### Nested Schema for `components`